 The morphological examination of C. myxa fruits and seeds confirms the drupe-like characteristics previously reported by McCann (1985) and Jasiem et al. (2016).
 The fruits are globular to ovoid (2–3.5 cm long) with mucilaginous, transparent pulp, enclosing one to two deeply wrinkled seeds.
 The seed dimensions (length: 1.083–1.229 cm; width: 0.9632–1.014 cm) and high seed count (3,500–4,500/kg) suggest that this species has strong propagation potential, provided quality seed sources are maintained.

-Tetrazolium (TZ) staining tests revealed that staining duration was the most significant factor influencing viability, while TZ concentration and its interaction with time showed no significant effects.
+Tetrazolium (TZ) staining tests revealed that staining duration was the most significant factor influencing viability while TZ concentration and its interaction with time showed no significant effects.
 A 24-hour staining period provided the highest viability values and clearest contrast between viable and non-viable tissues.
 These findings align with earlier studies (AOAC, 1990; Panse & Sukhatme, 1995) indicating that longer staining durations enhance TZ penetration and staining accuracy.
 Thus, a 24-hour staining duration is recommended for reliable viability testing of C. myxa seeds.

 The imbibition behavior showed a gradual increase in seed moisture content, peaking at 25.35% after 27 hours.
 This slow hydration trend, followed by stabilization, suggests that the seeds possess a semi-permeable seed coat, characteristic of species with physical dormancy.
 Such a pattern is common in arid-region species where water conservation mechanisms are vital (Hendrickson & Veihmeyer, 1934; Salami & Lawal, 2018).
 This underlines the need for effective pre-treatment methods to break dormancy and enhance germination.